NathalieDeP/M5/README.md

 # M5

 # Github
-In this GitHub there is a shell script that counts the amount of occurences of the article "de" in the Dutch Wikipedia page of the Rijksuniversiteit Groningen.
+In this GitHub there is a shell script that counts the amount of occurences of the article "de" in the Dutch Wikipedia page of the Rijksuniversiteit Groningen (https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen).
 It is named de_counter.sh.

 The results of the script are that there are 311 occurences of the article "de".

 # Script:
 For the script to be able to run, cURL has to be installed.
 To install it in a Linux terminal, run the code: sudo apt install curl